shaloo/docs.arcana/docs/faq/faq-db.md

       Yes.
 The application developer can enable one or more authentication providers and passwordless login.
 The application users can choose any one of the supported authentication mechanisms to log in easily, similar to Web2 app onboarding.

-??? an-faq "Is there a way to control when, which position in the application window, and what type of the {{config.extra.arcana.wallet_name}}is displayed by the {{config.extra.arcana.sdk_name}}?"

-      When integrating with the {{config.extra.arcana.sdk_name}}, the application developer can use the `alwaysVisible` setting to control whether the {{config.extra.arcana.wallet_name}} UI is automatically displayed once the user has authenticated (default) or it shows up only when a blockchain transaction is triggered that requires the user's approval.

-      If `alwaysVisible = false` when `AuthProvider` is instantiated during app integration with the {{config.extra.arcana.sdk_name}}, the wallet will **only** appear when a blockchain transaction is triggered.
-The wallet screen will pop up, requesting the user's approval or signature.
-Once the user takes the appropriate action, the wallet screen will disappear.

-      For more details, see [{{config.extra.arcana.wallet_name}} visibility modes]({{page.meta.arcana.root_rel_path}}/concepts/anwallet/walletuimodes.md)

 ## Wallet Settings